superbat3/Final_Project_ECS_2025/README.md

 # LLM Factual Reliability on Historical QA
 ### *Prompt Sensitivity, Hallucination Behavior, and Metric-Based Evaluation*

 This project evaluates the factual reliability of **Large Language Models (LLMs)** when answering historical questions.
 We analyze how prompt design influences accuracy, stability, and hallucination behavior using multiple evaluation metrics across two historical QA datasets.
+We also analyze how the time period which a question is centered on affects GPT's hallucination rate.

 # Project Overview